diegolikescode/go-chatroom/README.md

-# CLANG THE CHAT ROOM
+# GO THE CHAT ROOM

 - it takes connections
 - a new conn 'join' with a string